arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/particle-detector/content.md

 ## OpenMV and Blob Detection

-In this application note, we use a modified version of the Blob Detection tutorial. [[Explain Why we do this and what the code does]]
+In this application note, we use a modified version of the Blob Detection tutorial.
+This code disables the LED from blinking, that is required to ensure that all photons are related to muon activity.
+Change area_threshold=255 to pixel_threshold=1 and merge blobs. [[Explain Why we do this and what the code does]]

-## Programming the Board

-Example code for the reader to copy and paste into their own sketch.
-This section should explain the different sections in the code.

-## Testing It Out

-After uploading the code, we should now start using it.
-Go through the flow with the reader.
+## Set up

+**1.** Connect Portenta Vision Shield to Portenta H7.
+Use a USB-C cable to connect to a PC.

+**2.** Place the camera to face upwards in a dark box.

+**3.** Program the Portenta H7 with the modified blob detection code in OpenMV. [[Lead shielding?]] [[Why not inside house?]]

+**4.**  Data is saved to SD card.
+Repeat measurements with a vertical orientation.

+## Data Analysis

+**1.** Import data into Google Sheets for both orientations.

+**2.** Do the analysis???

 ### Troubleshoot

-Add a bullet list of the things that could be the potential issue for something not working.

 If the code is not working, there are some common issues we can troubleshoot:

-- Troubleshoot point 1
-- Troubleshoot point 2
+- Increase the duration of data collection.
+A time of at least 24 hours is recommended.
+A longer time, results in more accurate results.
+- Make sure that the Blob example is alterated as instructed
+- Ensure that no stray light impacts the CMOS sensor of the Portenta Vision Shield

 ## Conclusion

-Add a conclusion to what this tutorial has gone through.
-Connect back to what you wrote in the "Goals" section.
+In this tutorial you learnt how to measure muons with the Portenta Vision Shield.
+You can take this a step further, and explore how muon showers change over time.
+Or, set up multiple devices which connect to the Arduino IoT Cloud and see how particle counts vary over time and position.